City of Winchester: Composition

-The next election is due in May 2026.
+The next elections are due in 2027.

 Elections

 Since the last boundary changes in 2016 the council has comprised 45 councillors representing 16 wards, with each ward electing two or three councillors.
 Elections are held three years out of every four, with roughly a third of the council elected each time for a four year term of office.
 Hampshire County Council elections are held in the fourth year of the cycle when there are no city council elections.